bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>2.
 Responsive Images:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-If the CSS width property is set to 100%, the image will be responsive and scale up and down
+<p>If the CSS width property is set to 100%, the image will be responsive and scale up and down.</p>

 ```html
 <img src="img.png" style="width:100%;">